American automobile industry in the 1950s: War

 World War II ended in September 1945, which allowed for the conversion of the economy to a peacetime economy, with excess industrial capacity and a high demand for new consumer goods by returning soldiers.

 The Cold War began after World War II and served to increase paranoia and concern over a nuclear war with the Soviet Union.
 Many Americans responded by escaping into a lifestyle of heavy consumerism, which benefited automakers.
 President Dwight D. Eisenhower launched the Interstate Highway System by signing the Federal Aid Highway Act of 1956 into law.
 Eisenhower gained an appreciation of the German Autobahn network as a necessary component of a national defense system while he was serving as Supreme Commander of the Allied forces in Europe during World War II.

 The Korean War officially began on June 25, 1950, and a ceasefire was signed three years later in July 1953, yet no official ending.
 For automakers in the early 1950s, this meant US government control over raw materials such as steel.
 While not as strict as the rationing that was seen during World War II, the impact was obvious, with steel being rationed to the different manufacturers under government control, rather than by market forces.
 The National Production Authority (NPA) had the final say on what resources each company would be given.
 In 1952, it limited the industry to 4,342,000 cars, with General Motors (GM) given a quota of 41 percent of that total.
 The company exceeded its quota in the first three quarters, forcing it to close some production lines in the fourth.
 These limitations continued until the NPA was shut down in October 1953.

 Cultural changes

 The decade saw a shift in American culture due in part to suburbanization, the Interstate system, and the baby boom.
 The 1950s were centered in the post-war baby boom, with an average of about 4 million births annually throughout the decade.
-From 1946 to 1964, a total of about 77 million new "baby boomers" were born, dramatically increasing the demand for automobiles for the new families.
+From 1946 to 1964, 37 million new "baby boomers" were born, dramatically increasing the demand for automobiles for the new families.
 The new Interstate Highway system facilitated the migration to the suburbs.
 Automobile ownership had once been considered a luxury but now had become a necessity, as well as a cultural symbol for independence and individuality.
 Ever-larger families drove the demand for larger automobiles, and for the first time, many families owned more than one automobile.
-New suburbs such as Levittown, Pennsylvania were rapidly being developed, fueled by the promise of new Interstates and expanding families.
+New suburbs such as Levittown, Pennsylvania, were rapidly being developed, fueled by the promise of new Interstates and expanding families.